That-Dev-Girl-Sites/jhalabi.com/source/blog/2026/01/confidential-sale.md

 However, there are complications to this plan.
 Alumni get a bit touchy when their alma mater disappears into the ether of capitalism.
 Students might not revolt against the idea of their beacon of higher education being turned into a series of ad-hoc start ups.
 Not to mention the issues of identity and name recognition.
 And, of course, the small detail that I am not the actual owner of this, or any, university.

-So, Mr. Bond[^3], while I have considered your kind, and no longer confidential, offer, I fear I must decline it at this time.
-However, I remain open to other business opportunities, strategic partnerships, and any ideas that begin with the phrase “surprisingly legal ways to….”[^4]
+So, Mr. Bond[^3], while I have given your kind, and no longer confidential, offer serious consideration, I fear I must decline it at this time.
+However, I remain open to other business opportunities, strategic partnerships, and ideas that begin with the phrase “surprisingly legal ways to….”[^4]